Nisyal/Transfer-Learning-Based-Classification-of-Poultry-Diseases-for-Enhanced-Health-Management/Documents/Performance Testing/readme.md

-It consists of testing phase levels.
+It consists of docunetation about the project design phase.